Do you love kids?

 Childcare jobs can be found all over Australia – particularly in the larger cities where both parents tend to work.
 An abundance of child care jobs are currently being advertised in all states of Australia, however notably it is NSW and Victoria that have the most jobs advertised.
 International graduates should be aware that child care centres in NSW and Victoria can fill jobs relatively easily, which makes the job market more competitive.
 In the larger cities there are plenty of local and international graduates looking for work.

 Regional employers like the Northern territory, Canberra, Hobart and Perth are amazing places to live, but have had more difficulty finding candidates for their positions.
-This is great news for graduates as it is much easier to get a job, AND you can the RSMS (regional skills migration scheme) which is a two-year working visa granted to those who move to regional areas of Australia.
+This is great news for graduates as it is much easier to get a job, AND you can become eligible for the RSMS (regional skills migration scheme) which is a two-year working visa granted to those who move to regional areas of Australia.
 The Regional Skills Migration Scheme is your best chance to secure a long term stay, and stable career in Australia as it will allow you to spend two whole years developing your experience and skills – so you can ask your employer for sponsorship.
 Remember……regional is NOT the outback – it means outside the largest capital Cities so you don’t have to be in a small, isolated town to take part of this scheme.

 Do you want to discuss the best courses to begin your career as a Childcare Professional?